Best 2 Year Old Gifts for Boys or Girls

 12. Lunch Box

-I like how there are additional separate compartments in this bento box.
-Sometimes you want that separate container for soups or sauces.
+What I love about it is that there are additional separate compartments in this bento box.
+Sometimes you want that separate container for soups or sauces or cereal.

-I like how my toddler can grow with this bento box and use it in preschool and perhaps later years as well.
+I like how my 2 year old can grow with this bento box and use it in later years as well.

 13. Table and Chairs